iagobalmeida/PipeLing/README.md

 `POST /deal`

-This route accepts two body formats, one for direct insertion and other for the PipeDrive webhook integration.
+This route accepts two body formats, one for simple insertion and other for the PipeDrive webhook integration.

 - Simple body format: